 Making monthly contributions helps you get into a good saving habit, so you can look past daily fluctuations towards your long-term saving goals.

-If you’re eligible and putting money aside for your first home or your retirement, then a Lifetime ISA might be right for you.
+If you’re eligible and putting money aside for your first home or your retirement, then a Lifetime ISA (LISA) might be right for you.
 UK residents aged between 18 and 39 can open one and deposit up to £4,000 per year until their 50th birthday.
-For every pound you contribute the government will match 25% — in other words, a maximum bonus of £1,000 every tax year until you’re 50.
+For every pound you contribute the government will add 25% — in other words, a maximum bonus of £1,000 every tax year until you’re 50.